 - Make sure your child has a flu shot every year after age 6 months.

 Your child's day care center should have policies to help prevent the spread of germs and infections.
 Ask to see these policies before your child starts.
 Day care staff should be trained in how to follow these policies.
-In addition to proper hand washing, important policies include:
+In addition to proper hand washing throughout the day, important policies include:

 - Preparing food and changing diapers in different areas